The Quantum Valley Investments® Problem Pitch Competition

 - Discovery Tools

-A category for science students to demonstrate their understanding of obstacles to research in biological and physical sciences.
-In partnership with the Faculty of Science.
+A category for environment students to demonstrate their understanding of problems related to environmental emergencies.
+In partnership with the Faculty of Environment.

 Pitches are not to exceed five minutes and must clearly answer the Problem Pitch questions, with research and sources cited.

-- Quantum Valley Investments® Problem Pitch Competition: Thursday, November 1st from 7pm-10pm @ STC 0050
+Quantum Valley Investments® Problem Pitch Competition: Thursday, March 14th from 7pm-10pm @ EV3 1408

 For each chosen problem, conduct the following analysis